 Gum surgery; It is a surgical method applied to prevent tooth loss due to inflammation of the gums.

-Implants; It is a dentistry technology that provides healthier and easier use of prostheses provided to patients.
+Implants; are a dentistry technology that provides healthier and easier use of prostheses provided to patients.
 However, it is possible to place it in the jaw bone with a surgical operation.

 Some issues should be considered before and after the surgical interventions for the reasons mentioned above.

 Things to pay attention before tooth extraction and surgical operations

 – If the patient has a systemic disorder and is using any medication, the physician should be informed.